How to Create a PSR-4 Structure WordPress Plugin

 Code language: JSON / JSON with Comments (json)

-And finally we’ll tell composer that the structure is PSR-4 and the autoloader should look for files in a php
+We’ll then tell composer that the structure is PSR-4 and the autoloader should look for files in an includes directory.

 {